WizardGit/StingerRunRacing/README.md

 clean up code!
-Update the code for the quest to be more modular and cleaner get zip folders of the game update save file, so that if old one is there, it is properly handled see if you can get trr tracks get lava texture from TRR race track for stingerrunracing package srr into a game installer
+Update the code for the quest to be more modular and cleaner get zip folders of the game see if you can get trr tracks get lava texture from TRR race track for stingerrunracing package srr into a game installer